-J3 player (Char OUT + Format)
+J3 Player (Char OUT + Format)

 Description Allows modifying the behavior of the J3 connector on V3X codec modules used as player channels.
-One of the following behaviors is possible: Clean (downconverted) output (initial behavior) Monitoring output (same behavior as J4) Values The following values are available for the Char OUT setting: • No: J3 is used with its initial behavior • Yes: J3 is used as a monitoring output (same as J4) With V3X boards, the value is forced if a single behavior is possible.
-The values for the Format setting is read-only and corresponds to the actual output format.
+One of the following behaviors is possible: Clean (downconverted) output (initial behavior) Monitoring output (same behavior as J4) Values The following values are available for the Char OUT setting: No: J3 is used with its initial behavior, and provides a clean output.
+Yes: J3 is used as a monitoring output (same as J4), with OSD displayed.
+The value is forced if only a single behavior is possible.
+The values for the Format setting is read-only and corresponds to the current output format.
 Default value No

-J3 recorder (Char OUT + Format)
+J3 Recorder (Char OUT + Format)

 Description Allows modifying the behavior of the J3 connector on V3X codec modules used as recorder channels.
-One of the following behaviors is possible: Loop of input (initial behavior) Monitoring output (same behavior as J4) This is especially useful in XRec mode.
-Values The following values are available for the Char OUT setting: • No: J3 is used with its initial behavior • Yes: J3 is used as a monitoring output (same as J4) With V3X boards, the value is forced if a single behavior is possible.
-The values for the Format setting is read-only and corresponds to the actual output format.
+One of the following behaviors is possible: Loop of input (initial behavior) Monitoring output (same behavior as J4) This is especially useful in extended configurations.
+Values The following values are available for the Char OUT setting: No: J3 is used with its initial behavior, and provides a clean loop of input.
+Yes: J3 is used as a monitoring output (same as J4), with OSD displayed.
+The value is forced if only a single behavior is possible.
+The values for the Format setting is read-only and corresponds to the current output format.
 Default value No